kubernetes/community/contributors/design-proposals/flexvolume-deployment.md

 [Flexvolume](https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md) is an in-tree plugin that has the ability to run any storage solution by executing volume commands against a user-provided driver on the Kubernetes host, and this currently exists today.
 However, the process of setting up Flexvolume is very manual, pushing it out of consideration for many users.
 Problems include having to copy the driver to a specific location in each node, manually restarting kubelet, and user's limited access to machines.

-An automated deployment technique is discussed in [Recommended Deployment Method](#recommended-driver-deployment-method).
+An automated deployment technique is discussed in [Recommended Driver Deployment Method](#recommended-driver-deployment-method).
 The crucial change required to enable this method is allowing kubelet and controller manager to dynamically discover plugin changes.

 ## **Overview**